Arjun-G-Ravi/Non-AI-Notes/01_Mathematics/01_Linear Algebra.md

 # 5. Linear Mapping/ Linear Transformation
 It's a mathematical function between two vector spaces that preserves vector addition and scalar multiplication.
-Geometrically, a linear mapping takes vectors from one space to another in a way that maintains the structure of those vectors. i.e,
+Geometrically, a linear mapping takes vectors from one space to another in a way that maintains the structure of those vectors.
+`Matrix multiplication is a linear operation and can be represented as a linear transformation.` i.e,
  - The grid lines must be parallel and evenly spaced.Therefore, all grid lines in the base vector space will remain lines (no curving).
  - The origin remains at the exact place